Skip to content

 8. Combining Multiple Filters

-You can add multiple filters to the same slot.
-All filters must pass for an object to be accepted (AND logic).
+You can add multiple filters to the same list.
+All filters must pass — the chain is AND-evaluated.

 Next Steps